Yashsurve5143/Yashsurve5143/README.md

-- 👋 Hi, I’m @Yashsurve5143
+👋 Hi, I’m Yash Surve
-- 👀 I’m interested in Python
-- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Instagram- @yash_surve_5143
-Email ID- yashsurve2019@gmail.com
+💻 Computer Science student | Tech enthusiast
+🐍 Skilled in Python, SQL, R, and HTML/CSS/JAVASCRIPT
+📐 Hands-on experience with AutoCAD and real-world drafting projects 🌐 Building projects like eCommerce sites, weather apps, and profile pages 🤝 Open to collaborating on web dev and data-driven projects 📫 Reach me at: yashsurve2019@gmail.com

 <!---
 Yashsurve5143/Yashsurve5143 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.